NarendraPatwardhan/earthly/docs/basics/part-5-importing.md

 ```
 In this example, we assume there is a `service` directory that contains its own Earthfile.
 We import it and then use the `AS` keyword to give it an alias.

-Then, in our `+build` target we can inherit from any target in the imported Earthfile by passing <alias>+<target-name>.
+Then, in our `+build` target we can inherit from any target in the imported Earthfile by passing `alias+target-name`.
 In this case the Earthfile in the service directory has a target named `+docker`.

 ## More Examples